Finding A Powerful User-Friendly Platform

 “We were very impressed by the flexibility of D2L’s Brightspace,” says Smith.
 “The interoperability of the software was a great asset because it meant we were much freer to integrate other external learning tools.
 Video lessons, interactive quizzes, course PDFs—all of them integrated perfectly with the Brightspace environment, so migrating our existing course materials was easy, and we were much freer to create new content.”

-One of the most useful features of the D2L platform is its support for release conditions—a set of customizable rules that can be used to show or hide specific items depending on specific conditions.
+One of the most useful features of the D2L platform is its support for release conditions—a set of customised rules that can be used to show or hide specific items depending on specific conditions.
 For example, the NTA can now configure its courses to release new content on a timed basis over the duration of the course, make different assets visible to instructors and learners, or even unlock new content based on whether learners have completed their previous assignments.

 “Release conditions are such a powerful feature, and they’re easy to use,” says Smith.
 “There’s a great video about release conditions that I sent out to the instructors, and they quickly figured out how to do it for themselves.”